containerum/containerum-docs/content/kubernetes/installation/10smoketest.md

 # Testing

-This section describes how to run a full set of tests to make sure that the Kubernetes cluster functions correctly.
+Run the following tests to ensure the cluster is configured correctly.

 ### Data encryption